Corporate social responsibility

 With four stations and more projects planned around the province, Atura Power is a part of communities across southern and eastern Ontario.

-Being a part of a community means doing business the right way as we help Ontario transition to a low-carbon future.
+Being part of a community means doing business the right way as we help Ontario transition to a low-carbon future.
 It means being engaged in the well-being of our host communities by giving back and helping local causes.
 And it means remaining committed to the safety of our teammates and neighbours, and protecting the sustainability of surrounding environments.

 Community citizenship program